XanderMJ/spotilib/README.md

+######Hello there!
+Just a quick headsup, I'm pretty new to python and my code may not me the best.
+So feel free to give some suggestions or tips!

 # spotilib.py
 I'm working on a python library to access metadata from Spotify on windows, keep in mind this is still work in progress.
 I wanted to make this libraby so i could ignore speciffic songs on Spotify and prevent them from playing on my PC.
 At this moment I completed a python script which runs in the background and allows blocking songs from playing (with the use of hotkeys).
 If people are intrested I will upload the script as well *(see: spotimeta.py)*.